hashicorp/vault/website/source/docs/vault-enterprise/replication/index.html.md

 If a user action would modify underlying shared state, the secondary forwards the request to the primary to be handled; this is transparent to the client.
-In practice, most high-volume workloads (reads in the `generic` backend, encryption/decryption operations in `transit`, etc.) can be satisfied by the local secondary, allowing Vault to scale relatively horizontally with the number of secondaries rather than vertically as in the past.
+In practice, most high-volume workloads (reads in the `kv` backend, encryption/decryption operations in `transit`, etc.) can be satisfied by the local secondary, allowing Vault to scale relatively horizontally with the number of secondaries rather than vertically as in the past.